taunoe/tauno-env-monitor/README.md

 # tauno-env-monitor
-Home environment monitoring system: dust, co2, humidity, temp
+Home environment monitoring system: dust, co2, humidity, temp.

+- First test all sensors separately to make sure they all work properly.
+- There are different libraries.
+Test them to be sure they will work with your MCU and sensor.
+- Keep code modular.
+So you can easily add and remove sections.

 ## Main board: WeMos D1 mini (ESP8266)